 You could also like to bring some sticky notes, a colored pen, a highlighter… any stationery you ussually use.

 If you forgot don’t worry we have a kind of stationery shop on the island.

 Practice and Study

 Yoga Teacher Training courses tend to be very physically demanding, with lead asana classes, methodology workshops, and teaching practicum sessions.
 It is highly recommended that students prior to attending the course begin practicing asana 5-7 times a week (if they are not already doing so).

 We also recommend that students begin developing a self-practice.
-Learning how to lead yourself through your practice is a pivotal part if you are planning to teach.
+Learning how to lead yourself through your practice is a pivotal part of becoming a yoga instructor.
 Being a yoga teacher is very much about sharing your experience on the mat and your self-practice, and if you are unable to lead yourself, it will be challenging to lead others.
 If it is not a part of the way you currently practice yoga there’s no need to stress, in our course we will study in detail how to develop one’s self-practice, but as you prepare for the yoga training course, begin at least trying to practice on your own a few times a week.

 When taking led studio classes, begin taking note of how your teachers engage with their students.
 Observe the language they utilize when giving verbal cues and instructions, how they transition, and when they model postures.
 After classes write down any verbal cues that you felt were interesting, effective, or inspiring.
 Try after class to map out the sequence that you just took and observe how it was structured, if there were parts that you would change if certain postures felt they were held too long or transitions that felt awkward and lacked fluidity.
 Take the intention of becoming a student of not only asana but of how asana is taught and the philosophy behind it.

 For the 100hr Yin Program Training Course, we recommend starting your Yoga Training Journey with:

 - The complete guide to Yin Yoga – Bernie Clark